Photo of the calibration pattern: Public point of view

-A photo should be taken from the general point of view.
+A photo should be taken from the public point of view.

 This photo must be adjusted to match the ratio and resolution of our projectors using Photoshop Crop tool.
 And possibly correct the paralaxes generated during the shooting.

-Firstly it is necessary to determine the projection area.
-For that, we have to define the size of the Photoshop file according to the resolution of our projectors (We have two 1920 × 1080 HD projectors).
+First, it is necessary to determine the projection area.
+For that, we have to define the size of the Photoshop file according to the resolution of our projectors (we have two 1920 × 1080 HD projectors).

-• Go to Image/Image Size, in order to work on a fixed size, make sure the padlock is locked (this will maintains the image ratio) and enter 1920 pixels width.
+• Go to Image/Image size.
+In order to work on a fixed size, make sure the padlock is locked (this will maintain the image ratio) and enter 1920 pixels width.

 The height changes relatively to the width to match the new image size.

 • Click OK.

 To match its size to 2 projectors of 1920×1080 pixels resolution, we must calculate overlap.

 If the project did not have overlap, the pixel workspace for 2 projectors would be two times their height in pixels, which is equal to 1080*2 = 2160 pixels.